 This is about an hour away from Boston but it’s a great place for kids and they often have specials as low as $169/night for a family of 4.
 If you only plan a day or 2 in Boston it wouldn’t be so bad to travel to or even, consider a split stay with a hotel a bit closer.
 This resort was originally another hotel I believe Holiday Inn and was converted to a wolf’s lodge, so it designed a little differently than a traditional wolf’s lodge.

 There’ is so much to see and do in Boston, I want to highlight so of the amazing family-focused activities.
 The Go Boston card seems to bet the best value for attraction passes out there.
 However, I hesitate to recommend these types of cards because I find it pushes people to rush and squeeze attractions to get their money’s worth.
 If you get 4 attractions in on the 3-day card it seemed to have some savings.
+Keep in mind there’s so much free things to do in Boston you don’t really need to spend any money on entertainment.

 New England Aquarium includes a four-story Caribbean coral reef, shark and ray touch tank, and much.
 Our family loves aquariums, and this is a really great one.